JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_implementation.md

 queryScope
 : When pattern is being evaluated, matched symbols can provide additional scope for further resolution in the pattern.
-By default the `queryScope` returns the symbol itself
+By default, the `queryScope` returns the symbol itself

 virtual
 : Some symbols represent only a framework syntax, which does not translate to a particular symbol in the runtime.